Ideas in IELTS Essays & in IELTS Speaking

 IELTS Topic: Urban Planning

-The current IELTS topic of Urban Planning in IELTS Speaking and Writing Task 2.
-This topic has appeared in the IELTS test recently.
+The IELTS topic of Urban Planning in IELTS Speaking and Writing Task 2.
+This topic has appeared in the IELTS test a number of times.
 For this reason, it is a good topic to prepare for.
 Many people find this topic challenging because they don’t have many ideas about it.
 Below you will find:

 • What urban planning means